cqylunlun/GLASS/README.md

 The foreground masks of normal samples from various datasets are obtained through binarization inspired by ([BGAD](https://github.com/xcyao00/BGAD/)).
-If a dataset does not have or require the foreground masks, please set the argument `--fg` to '0' in the shell script.
+If a dataset does not have or require the foreground masks, please set argument `--fg` to '0' in shell script.

 ## Citation
 Please cite the following paper if the code and dataset help your project: